juliangav/www.julian.is/site/content/articles/2022-03-19-platform-design.md

 ### Types of Multi-Sided Platforms

-The industry has largely agreed on the four main types of platforms below.
-While the function remains consistent (enabling the exchange of value units between producers and consumers), the value unit & users vary considerably across different platform types.
+The industry has largely agreed on four main types of platforms based on the value unit being exchanged.
+While the function of enabling the exchange of value units between users and the presence of the network effect remain consistent, the value unit & users vary considerably across different platform types.
 This variation largely influences how we design the critical matchmaking tools.

 #### Product Exchange Platforms

 The most common platform type enabling producers to sell products to consumers.
 Yup, the Amazons, Ebays, & Etsys of the world and digital counterparts to malls.
 Measuring the matchmaking success of these platforms is straightforward since there's a monetary transaction that takes place when a match is made.

+{{< figure src="/img/etsy-product-exchange-platform.png" title="Etsy.com — Product Exchange Platform Example" >}}

 #### Service Exchange Platforms

 Platforms focused on enabling the match between a consumer looking for a service and a producer with the ability to provide that service.
 Taskrabbit, for example, is a platform that matches users needing miscellaneous tasks done with local freelance labor looking to perform these tasks.

 Similar to product exchange platforms, a monetary transaction measures the matchmaking success of these platforms.
 However, because repeat transactions are more common, there's a larger dependency on user satisfaction post transaction — usually measured through ratings paired with user feedback.

+{{< figure src="/img/taskrabbit-service-exchange-platform.png" title="Taskrabbit.com — Service Exchange Platform Example" >}}

 #### Information Exchange Platforms